-Hopefully, knowing that PMDD is driven by a difference in your body’s makeup can help you feel validated that what you’re experiencing isn’t just “bad PMS”—it’s a medical condition.
+Hopefully, knowing that PMDD is driven by a difference in your body’s makeup can help you feel validated that what you’re experiencing isn’t just “bad PMS”—it’s a verified medical condition.

 If you suspect you have PMDD, make an appointment with your gynecologist and discuss this with her or him.
-Only a qualified medical doctor can get you the appropriate diagnostic tests and interpret the results accurately to rule out other conditions and confirm a PMDD diagnosis.
+Only a qualified healthcare practitioner can get you the appropriate diagnostic tests and interpret the results accurately to rule out other conditions and confirm a PMDD diagnosis.
 A gynecologist is preferred since she or he is likely to have more experience with this condition than a general practitioner.

-From there, you have treatment options.
+From there, you have treatment options:

 Pharmaceutical approach: Some doctors may suggest taking antidepressants or hormone birth control.
 Antidepressants work by leveling out your mood and hormone birth control reduces hormone fluctuations that are causing PMDD symptoms.
-In a 2016 study in the journal Clinical Neuropharmacology, a review of 49 studies examining these options on PMDD prove they both work effectively.
+In a 2016 study in the journal Clinical Neuropharmacology, a review of 49 studies examining these options on PMDD prove they both work effectively.3

 Holistic approach: If you want to try a drug-free treatment first or you want to complement your pharmaceutical treatment with additional proven interventions, there are several avenues to explore…

 Cognitive behavioral therapy: This is a short-term (often about six months) round of sessions with a therapist trained to help you identify and cope with PMDD symptoms.
-This gives you tools you can use to help keep your emotions more balanced, sleep more soundly and deal with other PMDD issues.
+This gives you tools you can use to help keep your emotions more balanced, sleep more soundly and deal with other PMDD-related issues.